2021 Transform Your Health Summit

 - Discover what “interpersonal neurobiology” is and how it can be applied to our understanding of ourselves and the world

 - Learn awareness practices that can be used to cultivate mental health and wellbeing

 Love this Speaker and What They Have to Say?

 Get lifetime access to the summit and bonus material by upgrading now!UPGRADE HERE

 Dr. Dan Siegel

-Dr. Dan Siegel is a clinical professor of psychiatry at UCLA's David Geffen School of Medicine, and founding co-director of Mindful Awareness Research Center at UCLA.
-He is also executive director of Mindsight Institute (which focuses on the development of "mindsight," while teaching insight, empathy, and integration to individuals, families and communities), and founding editor for the Norton Professional Series on Interpersonal Neurobiology, which currently contains over 70 textbooks.
+Dr. Dan Siegel is a clinical professor of psychiatry at UCLA’s David Geffen School of Medicine and founding co-director of the Mindful Awareness Research Center at UCLA.
+He is the executive director of Mindsight Institute, which focuses on the development of “mindsight” while teaching insight, empathy, and integration to individuals, families, and communities.
+He is also the founding editor for the Norton Professional Series on Interpersonal Neurobiology, which currently contains over 70 textbooks.

 Dan has published extensively for both professional and lay audiences.
 Several of his books are New York Times bestsellers, including Aware: The Science and Practice of Presence...
 Mind: A Journey to the Heart of Being Human... and Brainstorm: The Power and Purpose of the Teenage Brain.
 His other books include The Developing Mind...
 Mindsight... and The Pocket Guide to Interpersonal Neurobiology.
 Dan has also co-authored several books with Tina Payne Bryson, PhD, including The Whole-Brain Child and No-Drama Discipline.